 They shared several more cocktails on the balcony before he invited her back to his apartment for a nightcap.
 "I'm sure you'll find it more spacious than your tiny hotel room," he joked.

-Later, after he'd passed out from the drugs she had slipped into his espresso, she ransacked the apartment, packing one of his suitcases with pawnable valuables.
+Later, after he'd passed out from the drugs she had slipped into his espresso, she ransacked the apartment, packing one of his suitcases with pawnable items.
 She smiled.
-Tonight's haul would do nicely until her next night out with a well-heeled easy target.
+Tonight's haul would do nicely until her next night out hunting for overconfident, well-heeled prey.

 © 2021 Robert Fairhead